 The STINKWORT (Dittrichia graveolens) can be our best teacher of grassland ecology or the worst weed ever, depending on what side of the California grassland fence you are on. --Are you maintaining exotic grasses in California for hay and grazing or are you restoring the original California native bunchgrasses and wildflower meadows?

-Copyright © 2013 by Craig Dremann, The Reveg Edge, Box 361, Redwood City, CA 94064 (650) 325-7333
+Copyright text and photos © 2013, 2017, 2018 by Craig Dremann, The Reveg Edge, Box 361, Redwood City, CA 94064 (650) 325-7333

 BLM on their web site has issued the following notice: